Literacy and numeracy

 One of the most effective ways to instil a love of reading is to ensure that your child is surrounded with literature of all kinds.
 Boys tend to enjoy reading stories that reflect the view they have of themselves – graphic novels, books in series, humour, action and adventure books engage many boys.
 Fiction books are great because they provide new perspectives, broaden the mind, build vocabulary and develop creativity.
 Likewise, non-fiction books are equally beneficial as they teach children about the world, its people and how things works.

 The best books for younger boys are those that transport children to imaginary places, allow them to explore their own emotions, make connections between their own experiences and the real world, or have them convulsing with laughter.
 As boys grow older, they’ll read books that are gradually more challenging and help to improve literacy skills.
 This list of recommended books is a great reference for boys of all age groups.
+However, even if your child can read independently, it's important to read books aloud together throughout childhood.

 At Trinity, every boy can discover and develop his skills and talents through our extensive range of world class educational programmes.
 To encouraging writing, we host a writing competition where boys of all ages participate.
 We are also on a path of continuous improvement.
 In response to increasing pressure surrounding NAPLAN tests, our English department revamped the education programme to focus on fundamental literacy skills and creating more experiences to explore and experiment with the craft of writing.